What Should An Employment Contract Under Dutch Law Include?

 Employers must adhere to their contractual duties and provide a safe working environment for employees.
 They are also responsible for making sure that workers receive minimum wage or higher in accordance with applicable laws and regulations.
 Additionally, it's important for employers to clarify how overtime will be paid if required by law or mutually agreed upon.

 From an employee perspective, they must fulfil their duties as outlined in the agreement including any specific requirements laid out by the employer.
-Furthermore, employees have certain rights such as fair wages, appropriate leave arrangements and sufficient rest periods during work hours which must be adhered to by employers.
+Employees also have certain rights such as fair wages, appropriate leave arrangements and sufficient rest periods during work hours which must be adhered to by employers.
 An employee must behave as "a good employee".

-It is essential that both parties understand their respective obligations when entering into an employment contract under Dutch law.
-By doing so they can ensure clarity on expectations from each other while laying down a solid foundation for a productive long-term relationship.
+Both parties should understand their respective obligations when entering into an employment contract under Dutch law (arbeidsovereenkomst).
+This helps create clarity on expectations from each other while laying down a solid foundation for a productive long-term relationship.
 With this understanding established, employers and employees can move forward towards negotiating details around working hours and leave regulations.

 Employees in the Netherlands are entitled to flexible working arrangements, including breaks and overtime pay.
 This is granted under Dutch law and should be outlined clearly in the employment contract.